Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-What are the potential outcomes of a merger control investigation in Cyprus?
+What are the potential outcomes of the merger investigation?

 After assessing a notified concentration, the Commission for the Protection of Competition (CPC) will decide as follows: